mireia-bioinfo/tvseries/README.md

 ## Datasets
 At this point, the package contains three different datasets:

+- `tvseries_must_watch`.
+Dataset containing IMDb ratings for 4 TV series that I personally recommend you should watch!
+This TV series are: `c("Jane the Virgin", "Crazy Ex-Girlfriend", "Brooklyn Nine-Nine", "The Good Place")`.
 - `tvseries_top100`.
 Dataset containing IMDb ratings for the **top 100 TV series selected by their popularity** (average number of votes per episode) and their average ranking.
 - `tvseries_top250`.
 Dataset containing IMDb ratings for the **top 250 TV series selected by their popularity**